In a household with multiple family people, it can be tempting to think about who is your doggo’s favourite family member.

 When everyone is home at the same time, it can be difficult for your dog to know where they should channel their attention.
 This is why it’s important to schedule alone time for each “favourite family member”.

-Dog training experts suggest that any amount of one-on-one time can be beneficial for the bond – even just 15 minutes.
-The key is that, during this time, the dog receives 100% of the family member’s attention.
+Dog training experts suggest that any amount of one-on-one time can be beneficial for the bond.
+Even 15 minutes can make a difference.
+The key?
+100% attention on them.

 Here are some other activities that will help with the relationship-building process: